vikas-analytics/vikas-analytics/README.md

 ### About Me

-I'm a final-year Electronics & Telecommunication Engineering student turned aspiring **Data Analyst**.
+I'm a final-year Electronics & Telecommunication Engineering student turned aspiring **Data Analyst** and **Data Science enthusiast**.
 I clean messy data, build dashboards, and turn raw numbers into decisions a non-technical stakeholder can act on in thirty seconds.
 Long-term, I'm working toward a career in Data Science.

 - 🔭 Currently building real-world analytics projects in SQL, Python, and Power BI
 - 🌱 Learning ETL pipelines, data warehousing, and automation